 Beta-carotene is the most common of these phytonutrients; when split it forms two molecules of retinal, vitamin A.

-But large trials found no benefit from taking supplements; you have to get these carotenoids from the foods where they are found.
+But large trials found little benefit from taking supplements; you have to get these carotenoids from the foods where they are found.
 They are only of value in prevention; once you have the disease, they help little for the sight already lost.

 "β-carotene can also act as a lipid radical scavenger and as a singlet oxygen quencher."